 Dean J. Miller (Emeritus)

 Dean (Joe) Miller was appointed to the Board in 1984.
 An attorney, Mr. Miller is a Caldwell native and practiced law in Caldwell from 1976 to 1986.
 He then served as a member of the Idaho Public Utilities Commission until 1994.
-Since then he has been a partner in the firm of McDevitt & Miller in Boise, Idaho.
+Dean retired from law practice in 2016.
 He is a graduate of the University of Santa Clara and the University of Idaho College of Law.

 CORALIE WESTON is a native Idahoan, raised in Boise and graduated from the University of Idaho.
 Coralie has been a community leader in Thursday Musicale, AAUW, Hospital Auxiliary, Boise Master Chorale and as state president of the P.E.O.
 Sisterhood and volunteers with the YMCA and Red Cross.
 She served ten years on the Caldwell Library Board.

 With two partners, Coralie owned and operated The Cloth Merchants, a retail fabric store until 1988.
 She was office manager for Drs.
 Langley and Lloyd until her retirement in 2003.
 Coralie was appointed to the Whittenberger Foundation Board of Managers in February, 2000.

 After decades of service Corky Weston has recently announced her retirement from the Whittenberger Foundation Board of managers.